 A word about the Telemarketing Sales Rule, the Do Not Call List, and IRS solicitation rules: Be sure to discuss with your attorney what you plan to do with telemarketing so that you don’t run afoul of the TSR, the DNC, the FTC, the IRS, and other acronyms.
 We are not lawyers, and cannot provide legal advice in this arena.
 Based on my own research into this, here is my current understanding of some of the general rules:

-- The FTC recently made changes to the Telemarketing Sales Rule regarding collection of fees for debt resolution services offered to consumers.
+- In 2010, the FTC made changes to the Telemarketing Sales Rule regarding collection of fees for debt resolution services offered to consumers.
 At the current time, the FTC is saying that tax resolution services are subject to that rule, but as of the time of this being written there is a temporary exclusion of tax resolution from this new rule.
 It is my understanding that other accounting services are not subject to that rule, but again, check with your attorney on this one

 - It is my understanding that these regulations don’t apply when you’re calling businesses, but again, check with your lawyer on it just to be sure.